hurxan/BioLink/README.md

 Launching BioLink for the very first time can take up to a few minutes, as all the Python source code will be compiled at first run.

 ## Further information and instruction
-Please refer to the manual (BioLink_Manual.pdf) for further information.
+Please refer to the manual (Manual.pdf) for further information.